Roeiazran/Procedural-programming/Bank/README.md

 The programm supports the following features:

-1. Create new account
+1. Create new account.
-    - Given an account number of an account who's not already exists in the bank the programm will create the account with a given         account's Holder name.
+    * Given an account number of an account who's not already exists in the bank the programm will create the account with a given         account's Holder name.

-2. delete existing accoung.
+4. delete existing accoung.

     Given an account number of an existing account the programm will delete the account.

-3. updating existing account.
+5. updating existing account.

     Given an account number of an existing account the programm will update the account's holder name.

-4. withdraw and deposite form and to an account.
+6. withdraw and deposite form and to an account.

-5. Transferring - excuting multiple transactions.
+7. Transferring - excuting multiple transactions.

    example: ```30-25:40, 20-60,100``` is a transfer of 40 from account 30 to 25 and 100 from account 20 to 60;
    this option includes a special mechanism assures that the transfers was made only if all of them are a valid transfers.

-7. View an account.
+8. View an account.

    Option to view the account owner details including the past transactions made on the account.